The menstruation app aiming to tackle sport's 'last taboo'

 Periods are often described as the "last taboo" in women's sport.
 Though sportswomen have talked openly about menstruation in recent years it is only, says Bruinvels, a "handful" who speak out.

-"People are starting to talk about it more, which is great, but no-one is really doing anything about it," Brunivels says.
+"People are starting to talk about it more, which is great, but no-one is really doing anything about it," Bruinvels says.
 "What can we do to help athletes?"

 According to BBC News, around 200 million people worldwide have downloaded period-tracking apps, some of the most popular are Clue, Glow and iPeriod Period Tracker, but FitrWoman focuses on maximizing sporting performance during the monthly cycle.

-Brunivels, a full-time sports scientist and researcher for the Irish sports and data company Orreco, developed the app with Grainne Conefrey, Orreco's product development manager.
+Bruinvels, a full-time sports scientist and researcher for the Irish sports and data company Orreco, developed the app with Grainne Conefrey, Orreco's product development manager.

 Ultimately, the sports enthusiasts are on a mission to pass on all that they have learned so that the prospect of young girls ditching sport, whatever their level, during puberty is diminished.